nortikin/sverchok/docs/nodes/generator/scripted2.rst

 Structure
 ---------

-At present all scripts for SN2 must (strict list - general):
+At present all scripts for SN2 must:

 - be subclasses SvScript
-- have a function called process in the class
+- include a function called process in the class
-- member attributes called inputs and outputs
+- have member attributes called ``inputs`` and ``outputs``
-- one Script class per file, if more than one, last one found will be used
+- have one Script class per file, if more than one, last one found will be used

 **process(self)**